-Parent’s Guide to Lake Cowichan & District Minor Ball
+Parent’s Guide to Lake Cowichan & District Minor Baseball

 Thank you for registering your child with the Lake Cowichan & District Minor Ball Association (LCDMBA).
-Our association has been designed to create a local opportunity for our children to be able to play the game of ball for fun, fair play and be in supportive environment to build their personal skills and teamwork skills.
+Our association has been designed to create a local opportunity for our children to be able to play the game of baseball in a safe, supportive environment where they can build their personal skills and teamwork skills.

 LCDMBA is a member of BC Minor Baseball Association and the rules of all age divisions can be found at bcminorbaseball.org.
 BC Minor Baseball Association is a member of Baseball Canada and their information can be found at www.baseball.ca.

 The success of our league is dependent on all parents being involved.
 Parents are required to support the program by volunteering as outlined on the registration form.
 Training will be provided for score keeping, pitch count, concession time and other duties as required at the beginning of the season.

 Any parent that is on the field during games needs to be on the official roster and be insured for accidental injury.
 If you would like to assist on the field during games in any capacity, please let the executive know as soon as possible.
 Your name will need to be submitted to BC Minor Baseball before the season starts otherwise you cannot be on the field.
 This applies to all divisions above 9U [does not include Rally Cap].